top of page

 Client Snapshot

 Dave is a carpenter based in New South Wales, earning approximately $120,000 per year.
 He is married with two young children and had recently refinanced his home to fund renovations — a decision that placed renewed pressure on the family's monthly cash flow.
-Like many Australian tradespeople, Dave had taken out life insurance, TPD (total and permanent disablement) cover and income protection when he first purchased his home eight years prior.
+Like many Australian tradespeople — carpenters, plumbers, builders, electricians, concreters and cabinet makers — Dave had taken out life insurance, TPD and income protection when he first purchased his home eight years prior.
+Tradespeople in physically demanding occupations frequently hold insurance arranged at the time of a major financial commitment, then carry those policies without review for years or even decades.
 The policies were set up correctly at the time.
-He had simply never had reason to look at them again.
+Dave had simply never had reason to look at them again.

-Dave came to Arrow Equities through a trusted referral.
+Dave came to Arrow Equities through a trusted referral seeking the expertise of a specialised personal life insurance adviser.
 The review was complimentary — no advice fees were charged at any point.

 The Problem: Eight Years of Loyalty Tax

-At the time of the review, Dave was paying $9,314 per year in insurance premiums — entirely from his personal income, with no super contribution involved.
-That is roughly $776 per month leaving the family's bank account, every month, for a set of policies that had never been independently assessed since the day they were issued.
+At the time of the review, Dave was paying $9,314 per year in ClearView insurance premiums — entirely from his personal income, with no superannuation contribution involved.
+That is roughly $776 per month leaving the family's bank account for a set of policies that had never been independently assessed since the day they were issued.

 The problem is structural, not personal.
-Insurers are not penalising individual policyholders — they are simply repricing risk annually on existing books while competing aggressively on price for new customers.
-The result, after eight years without review, is a significant gap between what Dave was paying and what equivalent cover could be obtained for on the open market.
+Insurers including ClearView are not penalising individual policyholders — they reprice risk annually on existing books while competing aggressively on price for new customers.
+The result, after eight years without review, is a significant gap between what Dave was paying and what new-business pricing could deliver for the same insurer.

 With a recently refinanced mortgage and renovation costs already stretching the household budget, $9,314 per year paid entirely out of pocket was a number worth examining.